Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Theoretical model

 where the entries of $\mathbf{M}$, depending on $k_y$ and $\varphi$, follow after some algebra from Eqs.~\eqref{Eq_WF_Left},~\eqref{Eq_WF_Right}, and~\eqref{Eq_Boundary_Left}.
 Analogously, the boundary condition for the derivatives of $\psi(x)$, Eq.~\eqref{Eq_Boundary_Right}, leads to another set of equations, which---after substituting Eq.~\eqref{Eq_Coeff_Left_1}---can be rewritten as

 where the entries of $\mathbf{N}$ follow again from standard, but cumbersome, algebra.
-Reorganizing Eq.~\eqref{Eq_Coeff_Left_2} for the earlier determined bound state energy~$E$~(zeroing the determinant of $\mathbf{N}$), we can finally express all other wave-function amplitudes in terms of just a single one, e.g., in terms of~$ \mathcal{E} $, yielding
+Reorganizing Eq.~\eqref{Eq_Coeff_Left_2} for the earlier determined bound-state energy~$E$~(zeroing the determinant of $\mathbf{N}$), we can finally express all other wave-function amplitudes in terms of just a single one, e.g., in terms of~$ \mathcal{E} $, yielding

 and

 Employing the normalization condition for $\psi(x)$ yields a condition for $\mathcal{E}=|\mathcal{E}|$,

 which we solve to consecutively determine the wave-function amplitudes and get the full Andreev-bound-state wave function $\Psi(x,y)$.
 As a comment, each bound state with energy $\Delta_0 > E \geq 0$ comes along with a state with energy $-\Delta_0 < -E \leq 0$ due to electron-hole symmetry.
 In what follows, we use the Andreev bound states with positive energies only.